a13519/compressed-table/README.md

 ```

 ### Executable examples
-There are couple executable examples in the code:
+There are couple executable examples in the Test:
 ```java
 samples.ParseSingleKeySet.java
 samples.ParseMultipleKeySets.java